Plastic Bags

 Construction matters just as much as decoration.
 A bag can have a sharp logo and still fail if the zipper tears, the hanger opening stretches, or the bottom seam splits under a heavy dress coat.
 The core features to inspect are thickness, closure type, hanger opening, gusset depth, handles, venting, and seam reinforcement.
 Each one affects how the bag performs in real use, not just how it photographs.

 Material choice changes the whole feel.
 Clear bags make it easy to identify contents at a glance, which is useful for rapid gear checks.
 Opaque bags protect privacy and can look more formal.
 Matte finishes reduce glare and can make printed branding easier to read.
 Reinforced plastics and thicker films add tear resistance, but they also add weight and cost.
-The question is not which finish looks best on a mockup.
-It is which finish survives the most handling with the least trouble.
+Which finish looks best on a mockup, and which one survives the most handling with the least trouble?

 Typical use cases include deployment travel, ceremonial dress transport, storage in barracks or closets, and giveaway items for military events.
 The same basic product can serve all four, but only if the spec is matched to the job.
 A lightweight event bag and a repeated-use uniform carrier are not the same purchase.